microsoft/genaiscript/packages/whitepaper/gptools-wp.1pager.md

 ### How much will it cost?

-The cost depends on the development, testing, and deployment of the gptools framework and its components.
+The cost depends on the development, testing, and deployment of the genaiscript framework and its components.

 ### How long will it take?

-The timeline depends on the development, testing, and deployment of the gptools framework and its components.
+The timeline depends on the development, testing, and deployment of the genaiscript framework and its components.

 ### What are the midterm and final "exams" to check for success?

-Midterm success would involve successful implementation and user adoption of the gptools framework.
+Midterm success would involve successful implementation and user adoption of the genaiscript framework.
 Final success would be widespread usage and improved workflows across various domains.